IntersectMBO/lsm-tree/doc/final-report/integration-notes.md

 filters for all table runs, which would mean reading each run, inserting its keys into a new Bloom filter and finally writing out the new Bloom filter.
 Adding such a feature would, of course, incur additional development work, but the infrastructure needed is present already.
+Aliternatively, if Mithril uses a proper externally defined snapshot format, rather than just copying the node's on-disk formats, then restoring a snapshot would naturally involve creating a new session and thus a fresh local salt.

 # Possible incompatibility with the XFS file system